matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 ```

 This proposal would extend the `PUT /_matrix/app/v1/transactions/` endpoint to include a new key
 `ephemeral` to behave similar to the various sections of the CS API `/sync` endpoint.
+The `ephemeral` key
+MAY be omitted entirely if there are ephemeral no events to send.

 ```json
 {